numpy/numpy.org/content/en/learn.md

 ## Citing NumPy

 If NumPy has been significant in your research, and you would like to acknowledge the project in your academic publication, please see [this citation information](/citing-numpy).

-## Contribute to this list
-<a name="add-to-this-list"></a>
-To add to this collection, submit a recommendation [via a pull request](https://github.com/numpy/numpy.org/blob/main/content/en/learn.md).
-Say why your recommendation deserves mention on this page and also which audience would benefit most.